 The TSP is a county-wide review of bus service and a plan for future service.
 FCDOT encourages residents to engage and share their ideas and concerns for the future of the Fairfax Connector bus system.The TSP incorporates outreach results from short-term, sub-area studies that are being conducted in: Herndon-Reston; Franconia-Springfield; Centreville-Chantilly-Vienna-Tysons (CCVT); and Huntington (part of the Richmond Highway BRT project).

-To enhance outreach to all communities in Fairfax County, FCDOT has produced a direct mail brochure translated into: (first page of brochure) English, Spanish, Korean, (top of second page of brochure from left to right) Vietnamese, Arabic, Chinese, Hindi, (bottom of second page of brochure from left to right) Amharic, Farsi, Urdu, and Tagolog that will be mailed to every resident in Fairfax County in January 2021.
+To enhance outreach to all communities in Fairfax County, FCDOT produced and mailed a direct mail brochure translated into: English, Spanish, Korean, Vietnamese, Arabic, Chinese, Hindi, Amharic, Farsi, Urdu, and Tagolog to every resident in Fairfax County in January 2021.